qeftser/cycle-background/README.md

 # cycle-background
-A command for changing the windows terminal background to a random one.
+A simple command that changes the windows terminal background to a random one from a list of options.